Many groups have a shared email account that is monitored by multiple staff. An example is email@example.com .

 I don't like web interfaces, why can't I access these accounts in the Outlook client?

-If you really want to you can but please be aware of the following six limitations that do not make this our recommended option.
+If you really want to you can but please be aware of the following five limitations that do not make this our recommended option.
+Please contact the eSolutions helpdesk if you wish to add a resource account to your Outlook client.

 In this example you are a member of a small team who support the Dean.
 You help manage his/her mailbox and reply to some messages on the Dean's behalf.